Wulle91/restaurant-reservations/README.md

 ### Code Used

-I used our walktrought project as a template, I changed all the moels and adjusted it to my needs.
-I look for ideas on StackOverflow, how they solved various problems i encounterd in my project.
+I used our walktrought project as a template, I changed all the models and adjusted it to my needs.
+I looked for ideas on Stackoverflow and how other people solved various problems i encounterd in my project.